Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: The Logic

 This sentence {\it is} satisfiable, but only in the trivial model consisting of exactly one object $a$, which is both equal and not equal to itself ($a =^+ a$ and $a =^- a$) and for which all relation-interpretations are {\it true} and {\it false}.
 Adding ``$\bot$'' to the language is equivalent to disregarding this trivial model.
 Since we focus on set theory, we will have no interest in such a model and thus have no reservations about $\bot$.

+\item There is some freedom in choosing the truth- and falsity-conditions for the implication.
+For example, in the logic LP from \cite{Priest-LP}, an implication $\varphi \to \psi$ would be an abbreviation for $\no \varphi \lor \psi$.
+But such a logic fails to satisfy implication-introduction rule and the deduction theorem, leading to many undesirable consequences, such as finite models of set theory, see \cite{NoteNaive}.
+In $\BS$, the truth-definition for the material implication reflects semantic consequence and makes sure that the deduction theorem is satisfied, while the falsity-condition reflects the existence of a counterexample.

-\item The truth-definition for the material implication $ \varphi \to \psi$ is designed to reflect semantic consequence and guarantee that $\BS$ satisfies the deduction theorem.
-This definition may be debatable, because (together with $\bot$) it will allows us to define classical negation, and to refer not only to {\it truth} and {\it falsity}, but also to the {\it absence} of truth and/or falsity, from within the system.
-But this should not be seen as a drawback of the system.
-In fact, the original formulation of $\BS$ from \cite{BS4complete} explicitly contained a ``classicality'' operator.
+Combining the material implication with $\bot$, we will be able to define {\it classical negation}, and refer not only to {\it truth} and {\it falsity}, but also to the {\it absence} of truth and/or falsity, from within the system.
+But this should not be seen as a drawback of the system; indeed the original formulation of $\BS$ from \cite{BS4complete} explicitly contained a `classicality' operator which generates an equivalent logic.

 \end{enumerate}

 \end{Remark}

 \begin{Def} (Truth value) For every $\varphi$ and T/F-model $\M$ we define: